water-bottle-it-project/personal-registry-app/README.md

   <h1>Personal Registry App</h1>

   <p>
    We are Team 055 (Water Bottle).
-Our team consists of Ian, Kian, Sean, Jack and Calvin
+Our team consists of Ian, Kian, Sean, Jack and Calvin.
   </p>

 <h4>